Today I am dissecting Dysbiocide. And dang I’m excited about it!

 Java Brucea (Brucea javanica) (fruit) (powder & extract)

-According to the principles of traditional Chinese medicine, java brucea seed has bitter, cold, and slightly toxic properties, and is associated with the Large Intestine and Liver meridians.
+According to the principles of traditional Chinese medicine, java brucea seed has bitter, cold, and slightly toxic properties.
+Java brucea associates with the Large Intestine and Liver meridians.

 Chinese Pulsatilla (Pulsatilla chinensis) (rhizome) (powder & extract)

-Chinese Pulsatilla is one of the 50 fundamental herbs used in traditional Chinese medicine.
+Chinese Pulsatilla is one of the 50 fundamental herbs in traditional Chinese medicine.

-It is used to to clear heat, cool the blood, resolve fire toxicity, relieve dysentery and ease abdominal pain.
+It has been known to clear heat, cool the blood, resolve fire toxicity, relieve dysentery and ease abdominal pain.
 Pulsatilla Root benefits the digestive system, benefits female health and supports the lymphatic system.
 It contains antimicrobial, anti-parasitic, antibiotic and anti-amebic properties.

 Jamaica Quassia (Picrasma excelsa) (bark) (extract)

 Quassia, also known as Jamaica Quassia and Bitter Wood, is a small, shrubby tree native to the West Indies.
-Its species name, amara, is derived from the Spanish word amargo, which means “bitter.”
+Its species name, amara, comes from the Spanish word amargo, which means “bitter.”
 The bark of the tree contains quassin, a substance 50 times more bitter than quinine.

-In fact, it’s the bitterest naturally-occurring chemical known to exist.
+In fact, it’s the bitterest naturally-occurring chemical we know to exist.

-Quassia is used for digesting food.
+Quassia has strong implication for food digestion.
 And it can also help get relief from diarrhea caused by dysentery.
 It helps make sure food passes through the digestive system at the proper rate for optimal nutrition absorption.

 Cutch Tree (Acacia catechu) (heartwood & bark) (powder & extract)

 Black cutch, is a deciduous, thorny tree belonging to the Fabaceae family.
 The plant is native to Southern Himalayas of Pakistan, northern India and Nepal, south to Andhra Pradesh in India, and east to Burma and Thailand.
-It is occasionally planted in Indonesia (Java), Thailand, Burma and India.
+It occasionally also comes from Indonesia (Java), Thailand, Burma and India.

-While Cutch Tree is used especially for the treatment of cough and sore throat, it’s also effective against dysentery, diarrhea, and wound healing.
+While Cutch Tree’s primary use is for the treatment of cough and sore throat, it’s also effective against dysentery, diarrhea, and wound healing.

 Hedyotis (Hedyotis diffusa) (aerial part) (powder & extract)